OpenScanEu/OpenScan/temp/README.md

 ## Manual Upload via OpenScan User Interface

-You can upload your own image set by copying a zip file to /home/pi/shared/ui/data/zip and upload this file via the user interface
+You can upload your own image set by copying a zip file to /home/pi/shared/ui/data/zip/ and upload this file via the user interface

-Note, that the easiest way to copy a file to the pi is adding the device as network drive: \\openscanpi\pi (user: pi, password: raspberry)
+Note, that the easiest way to copy a file to the pi is adding the device as network drive: \\\openscanpi\pi (user: pi, password: raspberry)

 Important:
 * do not use any sub-folders in the zip-file